bennymeg/Fusion123/README.md

 Converts 123D design CAD files into Fusion 360 CAD files

 ___
-🚧**NOTE:** this repository is still a work in progress, it has not been deployed to pypi yet.
-In order to use please execute the converter script directly.
+🚧**NOTE:** this repository is still a work in progress, it has not been deployed to PyPi yet.
+In order to use it, please execute the converter script directly.
 ```
 python converter.py [path/to/*.123dx]
 ```